Science has revealed a shocking link between Tylenol and empathy.

 In 2015, a study found that acetaminophen (Tylenol) and paracetamol has dangerous side effects not just on the body but on our ability to socially connect with other people and to experience those moments are oneness with another person.

-Now, a new study has revealed that acetaminophen reduces empathy.
+Now, a new study has revealed that when you take acetaminophen and Tylonol, empathy drops

 The study, titled “A Social Analgesic?
 Acetaminophen (Paracetamol) Reduces Positive Empathy,” reveals that Tylenol makes us less able to feel for other people when they are suffering.